Marry My Dead Body poster

 The inciting incident occurs at 16 minutes when Ming-han picks up a red envelope at a crime scene—unknowingly accepting a ghost marriage proposal from Mao Mao, a recently deceased gay man.
 He begins experiencing supernatural phenomena and is cursed with terrible luck..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Ming-han reluctantly agrees to help Mao Mao solve his murder in exchange for breaking the curse.
+This indicates the protagonist's commitment to Ming-han reluctantly agrees to help Mao Mao solve his murder in exchange for breaking the curse.
 He commits to investigating the case despite his homophobia and discomfort, entering into an unlikely partnership with a ghost., moving from reaction to action.

 At 65 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat Ming-han and Mao Mao make a major breakthrough in the case, identifying the drug cartel responsible for Mao Mao's death.
 Ming-han also experiences a moment of genuine connection with Mao Mao, but the stakes raise as the criminals become aware of their investigation., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 97 minutes (75% through) represents the emotional nadir.
 Here, The investigation falls apart; Ming-han's actions lead to disaster, possibly endangering Tzu-ching or colleagues.
 Mao Mao begins to fade as his time in the mortal realm runs out.
-Ming-han faces losing both the case and his unlikely friend, with the realization that his prejudice has caused real harm., reveals the protagonist at their lowest point.
+Ming-han faces losing both the case and his unlikely friend, with the realization that his prejudice has caused real harm., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 103 minutes initiates the final act resolution at 80% of the runtime.
 Ming-han discovers the final piece of evidence or has a realization that combines his detective skills with what he's learned from Mao Mao about love and acceptance.
 He fully embraces Mao Mao as his partner (in both senses) and commits to honoring their bond., demonstrating the transformation achieved throughout the journey.